-ICOM Dubai 2025 Launches Participation Grant Programme to Empower Voices from the MEASA Region
+ICOM Dubai 2025 Launches Participation Grant Programme To Empower Voices From The MEASA Region

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-ICOM Dubai 2025 Launches Participation Grant Programme to Empower Voices from the MEASA Region

-(MENAFN- Cicero & Bernay A Communication Consultancy) Dubai, 13 May 2025: The Organising Committee of ICOM Dubai 2025, in collaboration with ICOM UAE, has officially launched its Grant Programme for the Middle East, Africa, and South Asia (MEASA) region, reinforcing its commitment to inclusion, accessibility, and regional impact as it prepares to host the 27th General Conference of the International Council of Museums (ICOM) this November in Dubai.
+(MENAFN- Mid-East Info) Dubai, United Arab Emirates: The Organising Committee of ICOM Dubai 2025, in partnership with ICOM UAE, has launched its Grant Programme for the Middle East, Africa, and South Asia (MEASA) region, reaffirming its commitment to inclusion and accessibility ahead of the 27th ICOM General Conference this November in Dubai.

-Taking place for the first time in the MEASA region, ICOM Dubai 2025 will convene thousands of museum professionals, cultural leaders, academics and students under the theme The Future of Museums in Rapidly Changing Communities.
-To ensure the conference remains accessible and representative of the region’s diversity and dynamism, the Grant Programme will offer 140 grants — 70 for in-person participation and 70 for digital access.

-The in-person grants will cover travel, accommodation, visa fees (where applicable), and full admission to the conference, while digital grants will offer complimentary access to the virtual programme for those unable or opting not to travel.
-The initiative is designed not only to facilitate participation but to nurture voices that will actively shape the discourse on the future of museums — particularly those aligned with the conference’s three pillars: the safeguarding of intangible heritage, youth power, and the rise of new technologies.

 Legal Disclaimer: